 Andrew has led numerous venture capital investments and has helped many early stage companies become successful market leaders.
-Previously, he was a general partner at Flare Capital Partners and a principal at Canaan Partners.
+Previously, he was a general partner at Flare Capital Partners (formerly known as Foundation Medical Partners) and a principal at Canaan Partners.
 He was a founder (and invented the core technology) of Northstar Neuroscience, which went public in 2006 (NASDAQ: NSTR) and was subsequently acquired by St. Jude Medical (NYSE: STJ).
 He also served as chairman of IntElect Medical, which was acquired by Boston Scientific (NYSE: BSX).

 Andrew’s representative investments and board seats include Akili Interactive, Aira.IO, Augment, BridgePoint Medical (acquired by Boston Scientific, NYSE: BSX), Explorys (acquired by IBM, NYSE: IBM), Eyefluence (acquired by Google, NASDAQ: GOOGL), Functional Neuromodulation, Halo Neuroscience, Level EX, Pear Therapeutics, Pymetrics, SetPoint Medical, Spine Wave, Two Bit Circus, and Visiogen (acquired by Abbott, NYSE: ABT).